josbeir/cakephp-docs-md/docs/2/en/development/routing.md

 ## Named Parameters

 You can name parameters and send their values using the URL.
-A request for [Posts / view / title:first / category:general](posts/view/title:first/category:general.md) would result in a call to the view() action of the PostsController.
+A request for `/posts/view/title:first/category:general` would result in a call to the view() action of the PostsController.
 In that action, you'd find the values of the title and category parameters inside `$this->params['named']`.
 They are also available inside